Gentoo Linux: Portability

-Inasmuch as Gentoo is a source-based distribution with a repository describing how to build the packages, adding instructions to build on different machine architectures is particularly easy.
+As Gentoo is a source-based distribution with a repository describing how to build the packages, adding instructions to build on different machine architectures is particularly easy.

 Originally built on the IA-32 architecture, Gentoo has since been ported to many others.
 It is officially supported and considered stable on IA-32, x86-64, PA-RISC, 32-bit and 64-bit PowerPC, 64-bit SPARC, DEC Alpha, and 32- and 64-bit ARM architectures.
 It is also officially supported but considered in-development state on MIPS, PS3 Cell Processor, System Z/s390.
 Official support for 32-bit SPARC, SuperH and Itanium have been dropped.

 Portability towards other operating systems, such as those derived from Berkeley Software Distribution (BSD), including macOS, is under active development by the Gentoo/Alt project.
 The Gentoo/FreeBSD project already has a working guide based on FreeSBIE, while Gentoo/NetBSD, Gentoo/OpenBSD and Gentoo/DragonFly are being developed.
 A project exists to get Portage working on OpenSolaris.
-There was an unofficial project to create a Gentoo port to GNU Hurd, but it has been inactive since 2006.
+An experimental port to GNU Hurd was released on April 1, 2026.

 It is also possible to install a Gentoo Prefix (provided by a project that maintains alternative installation methods for Gentoo) in a Cygwin environment on Windows, but this configuration is experimental.